suobset/hackUmass-VIII-proj-DermSafe/README.md

 Users can also use their phone's camera to take a picture and upload it to the app from this screen.

-When the user uploads the picture, the app would show them the result like this:
+When the user uploads the picture, the app would show them the result like this (either no Skin Cancer, Benign Skin Cancer, or Malignant Skin Cancer):

 ![Alt text](https://github.com/k-u-sh/hackUmass-VIII-proj-DermSafe/blob/master/scrn5.jpg)